 It turned out that $U(1)$ charge assignments with high intrinsic values are realized around $M=10^{14}, 10^{15}$ GeV, although the isocurvature constraint puts a lower bound on $M$, i.e., $M\gtrsim 10^{15}$ GeV.
 Note that the reproducibility of renormalized masses depends on the energy scales.
 Furthermore, we ran additional training for the lepton sector for the benchmarks of quarks.
-As a result, we found some terminal states of the leptons that satisfy the constraints of the sum of neutrino masses and mixing angles.
-From those states, we show the distribution of the flaxion mass and flaxion-photon coupling at $M=10^{15}, 10^{16}$ GeV, which will be explored in future experiments such as DMRadio-$\mathrm{m}^3$ \cite{DMRadio:2022pkf}.
-Our proposed RL-based efficient analysis may provide a statistical perspective not only for our discussion of the cosmological axion model but also for other particle phenomenology as well as cosmology.
+As a result, we found some terminal states for the leptons that satisfy the constraints on the sum of neutrino masses and mixing angles.
+From those states, we showed the distribution of the flaxion mass and flaxion-photon coupling at $M=10^{15}, 10^{16}$ GeV, which will be explored in future experiments such as DMRadio-$\mathrm{m}^3$ \cite{DMRadio:2022pkf}.
+Our proposed RL-based efficient analysis may provide a statistical perspective not only for our discussion of the cosmological axion model but also for other areas of particle phenomenology and cosmology.